-“A hysterectomy is an irreversible procedure.
+“A hysterectomy is an operation to remove your uterus.

 Umbrella